-Opt-out, key rollover.
-Because NSEC5 is so similar in structure to NSEC3, it also supports other important optimizations and procedures developed for DNSSEC.
-For instance, NSEC5 supports opt-out in the same way as NSEC3 [60].
-Moreover, the NSEC5KEY can be rolled over using the same procedure to roll a ZSK [58]: the new NSEC5KEY record is published, then old NSEC5 records are replaced by NSEC5 records computed using the new NSEC5KEY, and finally the old NSEC5KEY is removed from the zone.
+ZSK).
+Why?
+Because the damage from a compromised NSEC5 key is the same as the damage from a downloaded zone file; integrity is not damaged.
+And an attacker who can break into a nameserver to steal the NSEC5 key can probably also download the zone file, anyway.
+Moreover, the NSEC5KEY can be rolled over using the same procedure to roll a ZSK [58]: the new NSEC5KEY record is published at the nameserver, then old NSEC5 records are replaced by NSEC5 records computed using the new NSEC5KEY, and finally the old NSEC5KEY is removed.